 Allocation Application will be used to determine the terms of an Allocation Agreement.

-The contents of this Allocation Application are consistent with the Internal Revenue Code Section 45D (the Code) and the NMTC Program Income Tax Regulations.
-In the event of any inconsistency between the contents of this Allocation Application and the Code or the NMTC Program Income Tax Regulations, the provisions of the Code and the NMTC Program Income Tax Regulations shall govern.
+The contents of this Allocation Application are consistent with the Internal Revenue Code Section 45D and the NMTC Program Income Tax Regulations.
+In the event of any inconsistency between the contents of this Allocation Application and the Internal Revenue Code Section 45D or the NMTC Program Income Tax Regulations, the provisions of the Internal Revenue Code Section 45D and the NMTC Program Income Tax Regulations shall govern.

 ASSURANCES AND CERTIFICATIONS